mvrt-115/MVRT_Site/app/resources/trainings.md

 [MVRT Intro]
 : Introduction to MVRT and FRC.

-[Design and Strategy]
+[Design and Strategy Part I]
 : An introduction to design and strategy that goes over Developing Strategies, 5-Step Design Process, Manipulators, Robot Subsystems, and Robots from 2015-2016 Season

+[Design and Strategy Part II]
+: A continuation off the previous design and strategy powerpoint that presents a fun and interesting challenge at the end!

+[Design and Strategy Part III]
+: A continuation off the previous design and strategy powerpoints that presents a second challenge at the end!

 ## Electrical

 [Electrical Trainings]
 : A comprehensive overview of electrical engineering and programming in MVRT.
 Includes Control Systems, Main Components, Sensors, Pneumatics, Wiring, Java, WPILib, and Strongback.

+[Electrical Components Training]
+:  An overview of the major components used.
+Includes Control Systems, Main Components, Sensors, Pneumatics, and Wiring.

+[Intro to Java]
+: A basic introduction to the Java Programming Language.
+Goes over Datatypes, Operators, Methods, Classes, Inheritance, Constructors, and Overloading

+[Intro to WPILib]
+: A basic overview of WPILib, the Java library we use to program the robot.
+This powerpoint includes information on Subsystems, OI, Commands, Robot, and controlling various aspects of the robot using code.

+[Advanced Coding Topics]
+: An introduction to some advanced coding topics.
+This powerpoint goes over strongback, a WPILib framework, and git.

 ## Mechanical